 - All student loans are subject to annual maximum amounts, and the student must be the applicant/borrower.

-- For detailed information about your federal student loan borrowing history including contact information for your Stafford Loan servicer, visit the National Student Loan Data System (NSLDS).
+- For detailed information about your Federal Direct loan borrowing history including contact information for your Federal Direct Loan servicer, visit the National Student Loan Data System (NSLDS).

 - Must file a Free Application for Federal Student Aid (FAFSA) each year.

 - Must be admitted as a matriculated student in a degree or certificate program at Pace University.

 - Must be enrolled in at least 6 credits per semester (except for Pell Grants).

 - Must be making Satisfactory Academic Progress towards a degree.